 Although large adults are instantly recognizable, juvenile blue cats are sometimes confused with channel catfish.
 The most common method for distinguishing the two species is to note the shape of the anal fin.
 Channel catfish exhibit a curved anal fin while blue cats have a straight-edged anal fin.

-Despite their popularity among anglers, in 2012 Maryland announced that blue catfish would be classified as an invasive species in the state.
+Despite their popularity among anglers, Maryland announced in 2012 that it was classifying blue catfish as an invasive species and began considering eradication efforts.